| Factor | Assessment |

 | Languages Monitored | Armenian, Russian, Azerbaijani |

-Armenia is safe for most travelers in 2026, with low crime and welcoming culture, but border tensions with Azerbaijan require awareness for operations near frontier areas.
+Armenia is safe for most travelers in 2026, with low crime, welcoming culture, and an active peace process that has significantly reduced border tensions compared to previous years.

-The primary security concerns in Armenia in 2026 center on Azerbaijan border tensions, post-Karabakh instability, Russian military uncertainty.
-These risks are not uniformly distributed — urban centers, border regions, and rural areas each present different threat profiles that require distinct approaches.
+The primary security concerns in Armenia in 2026 center on the pace of Azerbaijan normalization, the constitutional referendum timeline, and the future of the Russian military presence at Gyumri.
+These risks are not uniformly distributed.
+Urban centers, border regions, and rural areas each present different threat profiles that require distinct approaches.

 For operations teams, the distinction between relatively stable zones and active risk areas is critical for routing, accommodation selection, and staff deployment.
 English-language travel advisories tend to paint Armenia with a broad brush, but the ground reality is far more granular.